Frequently Asked Questions

 1. What is the ILSI Crop Composition Database (ILSI-CCDB)?

 The ILSI Crop Composition Database is a project of the International Life Sciences Institute.
 In May 2003, the first version of the database was released as a comprehensive, publicly-available source of information on the natural variability in crop nutritional composition.
-The current version of the database (Version 6.0) represents a compilation of the results of component analyses of non-genetically engineered (also referred to as non-genetically modified) canola, field corn, sweet corn, cotton, rice, sorghum and soybean submitted by a number of companies engaged in agricultural sciences.
-Currently, the database contains more than 972,000 data points representing 195 compositional components (analytes).
+The current version of the database (Version 7.0) represents a compilation of the results of component analyses of non-genetically engineered (also referred to as non-genetically modified) apple, canola, field corn, sweet corn, cotton, potato, rice, sorghum and soybean submitted by a number of companies engaged in agricultural sciences.
+Currently, the database contains 1,245,597 data points representing 212 compositional components (analytes).

 2. What is this database used for?

 The database is accessible to scientists from academia, government agencies, and industry, and to the general public.
-In 2015, the database logged more than 81,000 site visits from 127 countries around the world.
+According to Google Analytics, in 2018 the Crop Composition Database logged over 15,600 Pageviews by more than 4,300 users from 127 countries.
 A search of the data can yield reports of average nutritional component levels and ranges of those components in seed, forage, and other plant matrices.
 Filters can be applied to retrieve selected subsets of data such as those obtained from samples collected in a specific year or at a specific location (primary search criteria), or those generated using a specific analytical method (analyte filters).

 3. How is the data included in this database generated?